PixelNut/PixelNutLib/how-patterns-work.md

 Execution Errors
 ---------------------------------------------------------------

-Errors cause the remainder of the command string to be ignored, with the PixelNut Engine method 'execCommand()' returning something other than 'Status_Success' (see 'PixelNutEngine.h').
+Errors cause the remainder of the command string to be ignored, with the PixelNut Engine method 'execCmdStr()' returning something other than 'Status_Success' (see 'PixelNutEngine.h').

 1. The command is not listed above.
 Returns 'Status_BadCmd'.